A “real life” Facebook Custom Audience example…

 To understand why Facebook Custom Audiences work like a fairy grandmother had just whipped her magic wand, you’ve got to understand the difference between cold and warm traffic.

-Which leads us to the question: Why aren’t your website visitors or ad audience converting to paying customers?
+Why aren’t my website visitors or ad audiences becoming paying customers?

-KlientBoost wrote a great in-depth article on this topic but I’ll keep it short and get to the point quickly.
+KlientBoost wrote a great in-depth article on this topic already, so I’ll keep it short and get to the point.

-Basically, with Facebook advertising, you have multiple audiences with different conversion intent and interest-level in your product/offer.
+With Facebook advertising, you have multiple audiences with different conversion intent and interest levels in your product/offer.

-The cold audience are the people who have never heard of your brand before.
+At one end of the spectrum is your “cold” audience — people who have never heard of your brand before.

-As you take good care of them and nurture them with high-quality content and other perks, their ice-cold hearts start to gradually melt down…
+And if you take good care of them and nurture them with high-quality content and other perks, their ice-cold hearts start to gradually melt…

 Ok, let’s not get too dramatic here.

-But you get the idea: the more your nurture a cold audience and familiarize them with your brand, the warmer they’ll get.
+But you get the idea: the more you nurture a cold audience and familiarize them with your brand, the warmer they’ll get.

 And that’s when the right advertising channels and ad messages come to play.